 You can find filter papers soaked in either a PTC or PROP solution to buy online.
 You place a paper strip on your tongue and wait a few seconds.

-If the taste is so bitter that you gag and want to spit all out (and you do), then you're a supertaster.
+If the taste is so bitter that you gag and want to spit it all out (and you do), then you're a supertaster.
 I've seen people crying because the sensations were also painful.

-If after a few seconds you don't taste anything, then you're a non-taster.
+If, after a few seconds, you don't taste anything, then you're a non-taster.
 If you find the taste bitter and ask what's the big deal, you're a taster.

 Have a sweet candy after this experiment to get rid of the bitterness.
 It may take a while to get rid of it if you're a supertaster.

 Another method is to count the fungiform papillae on the surface of your tongue.
 STs have a higher density of papillae, which may explain they perceive more intense bitter sensations.